TeamAGGS/DefectProneness/Preliminary/RF_Results.md

+# Results of Random Forest Classification using 5 subsets and 90%/10%

 Dataset | Precision | Recall | F-Measure
 ------- | --------- | ------ | ---------
 ant-1.7 | 1.0 | 0.9 | 0.93